ULL-prompt-engineering/Get-Started-With-Langchain-and-Pinecone-in-Node.js/README.md

 });
 ```

+[The `init` method of a `PineconeClient` object](https://docs.pinecone.io/docs/node-client#init) is used to initialize the client and establish a connection with the Pinecone service.
+It takes an object as a parameter with the following properties:

+- `apiKey`: This property is used to provide the API key for authentication with the Pinecone service.
+The API key is obtained from the Pinecone dashboard and is required to access the service.
+- `environment`: This property is used to specify the cloud environment of your Pinecone project.

 We then  run the  `async` function containing the main code that takes three steps:

 1. The function `createPineconeIndex` exported by `1-createPineconeIndex.js` checks if the index exists and creates it if necessary.